bazed85-arch/sql_learning/02-ddl-and-types/mistakes.md

 **Root cause:** the conclusion of the analysis was not carried into the code.
 Same shape as D2 and C3 — the reasoning was done and then not used.

+### C5. `DEFAULT` mistaken for a constraint

+Asked whether `CHECK (revision > 0)` is needed alongside `revision int NOT NULL DEFAULT 1`, I answered no — "the default is 1".

+**Wrong because:** a default only applies when no value is supplied.
+An explicit `INSERT ... (revision) VALUES (0)` stores the zero, and `-5` likewise. `revision` is a counter starting at one; zero and negatives are meaningless, and nothing was stopping them.

+**Rule:** `DEFAULT` is convenience, `CHECK` is guarantee.
+See `rules.md` 7A.6.

+**Same shape as D1 and the empty-string case:** the constraint under discussion protects something other than what I assumed it protected.
+Third instance of this shape this topic.

 ---